 Heuristic Contagion Dependencies

-Looking for all files in the solution for all artifact that could be associated with the artifact selected, in all of the possible combinations, type name, fields used, root name and more…
+Looking for all files in the solution for all artifacts that could be associated with the artifact selected, in all of the possible combinations, type name, fields used, root name, and more…

 You can access these features by: